 New Interoceptive Awareness Strategies for School OT

-Initial research supports the efficacy of improving interoceptive body awareness difficulties in a school setting to promote self-regulation and school participation (Mahler et al., 2022).
-Interoceptive body awareness provides foundational embodiment forming our felt sense of self.
 Interoceptive awareness carries information about our internal state through unmyelinated fibers that convey internal body signals (cuddling relational touch, thirst, heart rate, itch, pain).
 Difficulties with interoceptive awareness and sensory processing are significantly more common in students with Autism Spectrum (DuBois et al., 2016), Post Traumatic Stress, and Mental Health Disorders (Khalsa et al., 2018).
+Assessments of sensory processing and interoceptive awareness are an important initial step in schools to guide flexible instruction that is emotionally engaging and adapts to the student’s individualized sensory-motor development and needs (Tancredi et al., 2022; Butera & Aziz-Zadeh, 2022).

 Several FAB Strategies provide interoceptive body awareness through mindfulness, slow deep breathing, awareness of movement, imagining positive feelings toward others, and self-touch.
 Specific FAB Strategies integrating movement are the Hand, Paint wall, Flower & candle, Squeeze fingers, Energy ball, and 4-4-4-6-2 breathing.
 Movement and body awareness activities are in the Mindful clock strategy (involving touch of body parts and forward-back, up & down, and lateral movements).
 Empathy can be enhanced through the Kindness strategy (a simplified, shortened version of the Loving Kindness meditation).
 Self-touch body awareness FAB Strategies are the: Self squeezing: Shoulders, Arms, Hands, Fingers, Legs, and Feet as well as Self-tapping and trace fingers strategy (directing students to slowly, gently “trace” up the sides of their fingers breathing in and down breathing out).